ffarham/mentorship-web-app/README.md

 Docker containers can be removed seperately of one another using `docker rm CONTAINER_ID`.
 The container ID may be found by running `docker container ls`.

 #### Bash:
 The powershell scripts should work in bash, but we aren't making any promises.
 You may need to change their extensions from `.ps1` to `.sh`, or add `#!/usr/bin/bash` in the first line of each.
+The same goes for any other terminal.

 ### The hard way(s):
 #### Build: